Practical Ways Rip Curl is Using a CDP to Boost Marketing Performance

 “The connection and input of data were vast,” says Sam.
 “Lexer is relatively easy to onboard and connect—you don’t need to be a massive tech head to use it.
 You can also work with Lexer to create niche input channels as well, and the SearchGPS watch is one of those niche datasets.
 Lexer does do it all.”

 After implementing the Lexer CDP to create an enriched single customer view, Sam and his team at Rip Curl would gain an unprecedented understanding of who the customer is, what they buy, and why.
-The CDP enabled self-serve customer insights, advanced customer segmentation, personalised targeting, and omnichannel campaign activation.
+The CDP enabled self-serve customer insights, advanced customer segmentation, personalized targeting, and omnichannel campaign activation.

 “Almost immediately, that two-dimensional view of our customer was elevated overnight when we uploaded all of these touchpoints into Lexer,” says Sam.
 “This new source of truth changed the way in which we communicated to the customer.”